 1. Find Your Optimal Working Pattern

-Work remotely and there are less interruptions.
+When staff telecommute, there are less interruptions.
 You won’t take a break to make a drink and chat to colleagues.
 There’s no staff room to eat lunch.
 The regular rhythms disappear, so it’s easy to fall into a trap of sitting behind a desk from morning to early evening.
 There can be a tendency to prove you’re working, forgoing the flexibility benefits of remote work.